 The memory usage chart shows the average of the total memory (RAM) used for the selected time period.
 If a process uses most or all of the memory available, we recommend upgrading to an application hosting pod with more available memory.

 Under the HTTP Requests section, you can view data for HTTP requests, HTTP P95 latency, HTTP P50 latency, and slowest requests.

 The HTTP Requests chart shows the average requests per minute (RPM) of all HTTP requests for the time period selected.

 Average transaction time

 The average transaction time chart shows the average response time for all HTTP requests for the time period selected.

 HTTP P95 latency is the value at which 5% of the requests exceed the duration of (are slower than) the P95 latency threshold of all requests for the duration selected.

 For example, if the 95th percentile threshold (response time) is 907.8 ms and there were 100 requests during the time period selected, 95 out of 100 requests are 907.8 ms or faster, and 5 out of 100 requests are slower than 907.8 ms.

-The HTTP P95 latency chart shows the average P95 threshold for the duration selected under the chart name.
+The HTTP P95 latency chart shows the average P95 threshold for the duration selected.
 Each point on the chart shows the P95 threshold for that specific hour or day, depending on the duration selected.

 HTTP P50 latency